Avoid receding hairline (for men)

 - Leave it on for 30 minutes up to one hour.
 The rationale behind this is to make your scalp fully absorb the natural oil, making hair growth more effective.

 - Cover the hair and scalp.
 Use a shower cap to cover the hair and scalp for 30 minutes to 1 hour, to make absorption of the natural oil more effective.

 The above procedures will help you properly apply natural oils on your scalp and hair to promote hair growth to the receding hairlines.

 Can Centrum Stop Hair Thinning Due to Stress?

-Centrum is brand of multivitamins that offers a wide variety of vitamin formulas created specifically for women, men, pregnancy, children and many more.
+Centrum is a brand of multivitamins that offers a wide variety of vitamin formulas created specifically for women, men, pregnancy, children and much more.
 Two of the vitamins that Centrum has that improve hair growth are Biotin and Zinc.

 - .
 Also known as vitamin H, biotin is an important factor in the metabolism of proteins and carbohydrates.
 Biotin deficiency may result in hair loss, skin rash and fragile nails.

 - .
 This promotes wound healing, and skin and mucous integrity.